bnusir/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 **Sampling Frame:** Each simulation run generates a new, independent sample of the infection and tracing process based on the outlined parameters.\
 **Distribution:** Each simulation is an independent trial. \
 **Relevance:**\
+**Observational Units:** Each simulation iteration of the infection and tracing process.\
 \
 **Question:**\
 Run the Python script file called whitby_covid_tracing.py as is and compare the results to the graphs in the original blog post.
 Does this code appear to reproduce the graphs from the original blog post?\